jeffhammond/blog/Dell_Inspiron5000_Linux.md

 Aside: the above works just fine in WSL as well, but the GPU isn't exposed because the driver support isn't there yet.

 # Performance

+## Practical

+The other computers on my desk right now are a Macbook Pro circa 2018-2019 and a Hades Canyon NUC.
+The Tiger Lake laptop feels noticeably faster than the NUC even though the NUC has a higher power envelope and frequency ceiling.
+I'm not sure whether this is real or not, and if it's real, how it correlates with the processor, memory, or SSD capability.

+I can't really compare the Mac laptop because it is burdened with corporate IT bloatware like Microsoft Outlook that I unfortunately have to run all the time.
+I've mostly given up on building software natively on MacOS because Apple refuses to let me program the GPU in a sensible manner (their OpenCL is decent for a 1.x implementation, but that's not saying much).

+The other thing I like about this laptop is that it cost less than $800.
+My Macbook Pro cost around $3000 and while it has twice the SSD and more memory (16 vs 12), it's not faster than the cheaper one, and certainly not anywhere near four times faster.
+I see that I can get a similarly provisioned Mac laptop with the new M1 procesor in it for *only* twice the cost of my Dell.
+While people on Twitter tell me that the M1 is seventy bazillion times better than every other processor ever made, I am very happy with the performance and the battery life on the Dell, particularly for the price.

+## Raw

 `clpeak` is a nice way to measure the peak memory and compute capability of CPU and GPU devices using an equivalent methodology.